biobakery/maaslin/README.md

 ## How to Run ##

 ### Input Files ###
-There are 3 input files for each project, the "\*read.config" file, the "\*.pcl" file, and the "\*.R" script.
+There are 2 essential input files: the "\*read.config" file and the input data file, and an optional "\*R script" .
 Details of each file follow:

 ** 1\.
-PCL File **
+Input data File **

-Required input file.
-By PCL file,  here we mean the file that contains all the data and metadata.
+Required input file which we call the PCL file.
+This file that contains all the data and metadata.
 This file is formatted so that metadata/data (otus or bugs) are rows and samples are columns.
 All metadata rows should come first before any abundance data.
 The file should be a tab delimited